rocstory/BookByBook/DesignPatternsHeadFirst/README.md

 * Favor composition over inheritance
 * Program to interfaces, not implementations
 * Strive for loosely coupled designs between objects that interact
+* Classes should be OPEN for extension but CLOSED for modification
+* Depend upon abstractions.
+Do not depend upon concrete classes. ( Dependency Inversion Principal )

 ## Chapter 01 - Strategy